Skip to main content

 If you forget your database password, you can always reset it.

-To see a list of all provisioned instances, run:
+To see a list of all provisioned instances and their statuses, run:

 To retrieve the status of a particular instance, run: